beingAni/Image-Caption/README.md

 # char-rnn

 This code implements **multi-layer Recurrent Neural Network** (RNN, LSTM, and GRU) for training/sampling from character-level language models.
 In other words the model takes one text file as input and trains a Recurrent Neural Network that learns to predict the next character in a sequence.
 The RNN can then be used to generate text character by character that will look like the original training data.
-The context of this code base is described in detail in my [blog post](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).
+The context of this code base is described in detail in karpathy's [blog post](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).

 If you are new to Torch/Lua/Neural Nets, it might be helpful to know that this code is really just a slightly more fancy version of this [100-line gist](https://gist.github.com/karpathy/d4dee566867f8291f086) that I wrote in Python/numpy.
 The code in this repo additionally: allows for multiple layers, uses an LSTM instead of a vanilla RNN, has more supporting code for model checkpointing, and is of course much more efficient since it uses mini-batches and can run on a GPU.